Is There a Dimmer Outlook Ahead for Timber Pharmaceuticals Inc. (TMBR)?

-Timber Pharmaceuticals Inc. (AMEX:TMBR) went down by -1.66% from its latest closing price compared to the recent 1-year high of $3.65.
-The company’s stock price has collected -2.10% of loss in the last five trading sessions.
-Press Release reported 6 hours ago that Timber Pharmaceuticals to Host Conference Call Discussing Positive Topline Results from Phase 2b CONTROL Study of Congenital Ichthyosis for Lead Asset, TMB-001
+Timber Pharmaceuticals Inc. (AMEX:TMBR) went up by 0.73% from its latest closing price compared to the recent 1-year high of $3.65.
+The company’s stock price has collected 5.19% of gains in the last five trading sessions.
+Press Release reported on 11/17/21 that Timber Pharmaceuticals to Host Conference Call Discussing Positive Topline Results from Phase 2b CONTROL Study of Congenital Ichthyosis for Lead Asset, TMB-001

 Is It Worth Investing in Timber Pharmaceuticals Inc. (AMEX :TMBR) Right Now?

-Timber Pharmaceuticals Inc. (AMEX:TMBR) scored a price-to-earnings ratio above its average ratio, recording 13.40 x from its present earnings ratio.
-Plus, the 36-month beta value for TMBR is at 0.07.
+Plus, the 36-month beta value for TMBR is at 0.05.
 Opinions of the stock are interesting as 0 analysts out of 1 who provided ratings for Timber Pharmaceuticals Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.